Sian Clifford

 Sian Clifford (born 7 April 1982) is an English actress.
-She is best known for playing Claire, the older sister of the titular character in the BBC comedy-drama series Fleabag (2016–2019) and also portrayed Martha Crawley in the ITV/Amazon Studios series Vanity Fair (2018).
-In 2020, she played Diana Ingram in the ITV series Quiz.
+She is best known for playing Claire, the older sister of the titular character in the BBC comedy-drama series Fleabag (2016–2019), Martha Crawley in the ITV/Amazon Studios series Vanity Fair (2018), and Diana Ingram in the ITV series Quiz (2020).

 For the second season of Fleabag, Clifford won the BAFTA TV Award for Best Female Comedy Performance, and received a Primetime Emmy nomination for Outstanding Supporting Actress in a Comedy Series as well as a Critics' Choice nomination for Best Supporting Actress in a Comedy Series.

 Her theatre credits include Consent at the Harold Pinter Theatre, Pains of Youth at the National Theatre, and The Road to Mecca at the Arcola Theatre.

 Early life

-Clifford was born in London on 7 April 1982, the daughter of an executive assistant mother and a father who works for the local council.
+Clifford was born in London on 7 April 1982, the daughter of an executive assistant mother and a father who worked for the local council.
 She grew up in the London borough of Ealing.
-She has two brothers, Alex and Elliot and a sister, Natalie, who is an art dealer in New York City.
-Growing up, she knew she wanted to be an actress and participated in youth theatre.
-She worked for three years as a writing consultant before being accepted into Royal Academy of Dramatic Art (RADA).
+She has two brothers, Alex and Elliot, and a sister, Natalie, who is an art dealer in New York City.

+Growing up, Clifford knew she wanted to be an actor and participated in youth theatre from the age of six.
+She hated school and saw theatre as an escape.

+After school, Clifford worked for three years as a writing consultant before being accepted into Royal Academy of Dramatic Art (RADA) for a BA degree in acting, having been turned down twice previously.
 While attending RADA, she met her future co-star Phoebe Waller-Bridge early on and they became friends.
-She earned a BA in acting from RADA in 2006.
+The two "“made a silent pact” that if one of them became successful first, they’d “help the other one out”."
+She graduated from RADA in 2006.